 Force a Copy

-Using the File menu allows people to manually create a copy.
-However, if you want to force a copy when sharing a file you will need to modify the document URL.
+Using the File menu allows people to manually create a duplicate document.
+However, if you want to force a duplication of the file when sharing one, you will need to modify the document URL.

 Look for Slash Edit